temporalio/documentation/docs/cloud/tcld/namespace/accepted-client-ca/set.md

 ---
 id: set
-title: tcld namespace update accepted-client-ca set
+title: tcld namespace accepted-client-ca set
 sidebar_label: set
-description: How to set the accepted client CA certificates for a Namespace in Temporal Cloud using tcld.
+description: How to set the client CA certificates for a Namespace in Temporal Cloud using tcld.
 tags:
   - reference
   - tcld
 ---

-The `tcld namespace update accepted-client-ca set` command sets the accepted client CA certificates for a [Namespace](/concepts/what-is-a-namespace) in Temporal Cloud.
+The `tcld namespace accepted-client-ca set` command sets the client CA certificates for a [Namespace](/concepts/what-is-a-namespace) in Temporal Cloud.

-`tcld namespace update accepted-client-ca set --ca-certificate <value>`
+`tcld namespace accepted-client-ca set --ca-certificate <value>`

+Alias: `s`

 <!--- How to rollover accepted client CA certificates in Temporal Cloud using tcld --->